 The H66 site benefits from a number of existing pedestrian access points which provide good connectivity to the PROW network and local facilities.
 All existing pedestrian access points will be retained.
 All PROW routes through the site will also be retained on current alignment.
 Characterful features such as dry stone walls will be retained where they pass alongside PROW routes (breaks for access will be permitted).
-Views from PROW routes to Peel Tower and Emmanuel Church, Holcombe should be considered.
+Opportunities for glimpsed views from PROW routes to Peel Tower and Emmanuel Church will be maximised, where possible.
+Opportunities for permeability within streets will be maximised.

 The Masterplan includes an additional new north-south pedestrian and cycle route which will improve the overall permeability of the area.
 Where viable, pedestrian links will be enabled to the northern and southern boundaries of the central land parcel to ensure that connectivity is maximised (within the constraints of land ownership).
-Individual planning applications associated with the various land ownerships should ensure that this link is provided for within and up to the immediate edge of each application boundary.
+Individual planning applications associated with the various land ownerships should ensure that this link is provided for within and up to the immediate edge of each application boundary without impediment.